neondatabase/website/content/docs/connect/connect-securely.md

 ### Location of system root certificates

+Neon uses public root certificates issued by [Let’s Encrypt](https://letsencrypt.org/).
+These certificates are usually available in a root store on your operating system.
+A root store is a collection of pre-downloaded root certificates from various Certificate Authorities (CAs).
+These are highly trusted CAs, and their certificates are typically shipped with operating systems and some applications.

-The location of root certificates varies depending on the operating system or distribution you are using.
-You should only configure a path to a CA root store if your client or driver  requires it.
+The location of the root store varies by operating system or distribution.
 Here are some locations where you might find the required root certificates on popular operating systems:

 - Debian, Ubuntu, Gentoo, etc.